ThinkEQ/assembly-solutions-ltd/src/pages/news/asl-invest-£100-000-in-new-wire-cable-cutting-machinery.md

-        future for even more machinery investment is looking bright as we are currently reviewing more opportunities and analysing in detail where we can improve efficiencies and become better technically equipped than we have ever been”
+        future for even more machinery investment is looking bright as we are currently reviewing more opportunities and analysing in detail where we can improve efficiencies and become better technically equipped than we have ever been

-        Gareth Balshaw, Managing Director
+      name: Gareth Balshaw, Managing Director
 seo:
   title: ASL Invest £100,000 In New Wire & Cable Cutting Machinery
   description: Assembly Solutions to have boosted their plant machinery after